krush62/KPix/README.md

 This is a portable version.
 Extract the contents of the Windows Zip Package and run kpix.exe to start the application.\

 ### Linux
 Extract the contents of the Linux tar.gz Package and run kpix to start the application.
-This version needs to have `libgtk-3-0`, `libblkid1` and `liblzma5` installed.
+This version needs to have `libgtk-3-0`, `libblkid1` and `liblzma5` installed and for file/directory selection, `zenity`, `qarma` or `kdialog` is needed.

 ### Android
 Download the Android apk file and install it manually.